blackboxlogic/ScheduleLizard/ScheduleLizard/ReadMe.txt

+﻿INPUT
-﻿There needs to be a file named "Camper Preferences.csv" in the same folder
+There needs to be a file named "Camper Preferences.csv" in the same folder
 	- CHECK FOR DUPLICATE NAMES
+	- CHECK FOR MISSING NAMES
 	- must have a header line
 	- must have columns: signUpDate, camperName, class1Preference...
 	- can comment out lines by starting with //